 Do you know anyone who just seems to be angry all the time?
 Do you have a problem with anger?
 It might be something more than frustration at a person or situation.
 If it seems like someone becomes much angrier or outraged than makes sense for a given situation, they may have Intermittent Explosive Disorder (IED).
+If you or someone around you has this disorder, you may want to learn how to deal with intermittent explosive disorder.
+It can be particularly hard living with someone with intermittent explosive disorder.

-How to Recognize Intermittent Explosive Disorder
+How to Deal with Intermittent Explosive Disorder – Recognize it First

 People with IED may just think that it’s their personality to become angry easily.
 That doesn’t help if you’re the one with the problem and your anger is causing your relationships to fall apart.